 Why choose Pearl for your book scanning services?

 Here are a few reasons why you should consider Pearl Scan to scan your books:

-- We have the infrastructure to support small-to-large, quick-to-long terms projects
+- We have the infrastructure to support small-to-large and quick-to-long term projects.

-- We offer fully supported services and management system throughout the UK including book scanning London, book scanning Manchester and book scanning services across the UK.
+- We offer fully supported services and management systems throughout the UK.

 - We cater for a large range of projects from one-off scanning of one book or manuscript to large digitisation and conversion of your collection.